shreyam1008/gobarrygo/README.md

 # GoBarryGo

 GoBarryGo is a lightweight desktop download manager for `aria2c`, built from scratch with Go, Wails v3 alpha, Bun, React 19, and TypeScript.
-Version `0.0.5` is codename `BHOODEVI`.
+Version `0.0.6` is codename `CHITRA`.

 ## What It Does